bakrydiarra/Lotus/README.md

 ### Typography

 - Fonts were imported using Google Fonts.
-Georgia and Proxima were used thoughout with a backup of sans-serif.
+Kurale and Lato were used thoughout with a backup of sans-serif.

 ### Wireframes